UlyssesZh/UlyssesZh.github.io/_posts/2023-03-30-measure-ensemble.md

 \end{align*}$$

-By this two equations, we can eliminate the parameter $e$ and get the fundamental equation in the form of Equation \ref{eq: fundamental equation}:
+By this two equations, we can eliminate the parameter $e$ and get the fundamental equation in the form of Equation [@eq:eq-fundamental-equation]:

 $$S^\circ=i\!\left(\varepsilon^\circ\right)+\ln Z\!\left(\pi\!\left(\varepsilon^\circ\right),i\right).$$